MicrosoftDocs/win32/desktop-src/ETW/eventcallback.md

-﻿---
+---
-Description: 'Consumers implement this function to receive events from a session.
+Description: Consumers implement this function to receive events from a session.
 The PEVENT\_CALLBACK type defines a pointer to this callback function.
-EventCallback is a placeholder for the application-defined function name.' ms.assetid: '9312eaed-2997-4d44-952a-fcae3b262947'
+EventCallback is a placeholder for the application-defined function name. ms.assetid: 9312eaed-2997-4d44-952a-fcae3b262947
-title: 'PEVENT\_CALLBACK callback function'
+title: PEVENT\_CALLBACK callback function ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PEVENT\_CALLBACK callback function